Medicinal Plants Used For Water Purification

-Herbs are known for their antibacterial properties.
-Herbs like Tulsi, neem, amla, and wheatgrass are used for purifying water.
-The process involves drying and extracting of leaves and fruits before using them for purification.
+Plants like Tulsi, neem, amla, and wheatgrass are used for purifying water.
+The process involves drying and extracting leaves and fruits before using them for purification.

 #1.
 Tulsi also known as Basil leaves